Lofoten, Norway February 3-9, 2018

 Pricing, accommodation and travel

-The cost of the workshop is 1995 Euro which include hotel, breakfast and dinner and no alcoholic beverages (water and coffee is included).
+The cost of the workshop is 1995 Euro which include hotel, breakfast, lunch pack and dinner and no alcoholic beverages (water and coffee is included).
 A single room for each participant.
 For a shared double room the price is 1745 Euro per participant.
-The price is based on the exchange rate between the Norwegian Kroner and Euro and Danish Kroner March 2016.
+The price is based on the exchange rate between the Norwegian Kroner and Euro and Danish Kroner February 2017.
 If the exchange rate of the Norwegian Kroner changes significantly I reserve the right to increase the price for the workshop.

 The plan is that every day it is changed who is driving together in order to get the most value of discussions among the participants.
 The reason for not including transportation is that it would add substantial extra cost to the workshop to include this.
 If you would like to bring a spouse or friend to the workshop, then please indicate this in the registration e-mail.
 A spouse or friend cannot participate in any of the workshop activities, but are welcome to breakfasts and dinners.
 A GPS unit or navigation app on a smart phone is highly recommended and mobile phones to get reconnected, if getting lost.
 Some smartphone GPS appls like TomTom and Navigon do not require a data plan (maps are downloaded on the phone).
 The instructor will have a mobile phone operational at all times and walkie talkies in the cars.